NEL Holdings Ltd Management Discussions.

-In the commercial space, Nitesh Estates has 4 ongoing/upcoming commercial projects in Bangalore central business district (CBD) covering an area of over 0.45 mn sq. ft.
+In the commercial space, NEL has 3 ongoing/upcoming commercial projects in Bangalore central business district (CBD) covering an area of over 1.15 mn sq. ft.
 The Company is targeting to attain an annual rental income of over Rs.
 300 Crore within the next 5 years through its portfolio of income generating assets.

-Nitesh Estates has a comprehensive corporate governance framework with an eminent Board and strong management team with significant experience across industries.
-In line with best in class corporate governance practices, the Company has a high proportion of independent directors with 6 out of the 10 directors being independent.
+NEL has a comprehensive corporate governance framework with an eminent Board and strong management team with significant experience across industries.
+In line with best in class corporate governance practices, the Company has a high proportion of independent directors.

-During the year, the Company sold 0.326 mn sq. ft. of area with a Sales Value of Rs.
-222 Crore.
+During the year, the Company sold 60,243 sq. ft. of area with a Sales Value of Rs.
+37.48 Crores exclusive of taxes.
 The average realization for the year was Rs.
-6,799 per sq. ft., which is one of the best in the Bengaluru real estate industry.
-The Company sold 151 units in the mid-income, high-income and luxury residential segments.
+6,221 per sq. ft., which is one of the best in the Bengaluru real estate industry.
+The Company sold 24 units in the mid-income, high-income and luxury residential segments.
 The collections were at Rs.
-191 Crore in FY2016.
+24.15 Crores in FY 2018-19.

-There were 7 projects under income recognition during the year with Unrecognized Income of Rs.
-165 Crore.
+There were 10 projects under income recognition during the year with Unrecognized Income of Rs.
+211 Crores.
 The Company expects increased revenue going forward owing to various projects getting to advanced stages of construction.